Bobbie Phillips: Personal life

 Phillips is married to Anthony Filipetto, who was her hairstylist on several films and television shows, after meeting on the set of the film Hustle in 1999.
 Phillips retired and left Hollywood in 2003.
 Bobbie and her husband travelled to Costa Rica to rescue animals and begin Anthony's surfing career.
 The couple travelled extensively between Canada, Fiji, Australia and Mexico before Bobbie moved to Anthony's home country of Canada.
 She appeared on the April 17, 2010 episode of the HGTV home design show Divine Design, where it was disclosed that she had recently moved to her husband Anthony's home country of Canada with their three dogs.

+She has one son named Mark from her previous marriage.

 Phillips is involved in animal rescue work around the world.

-She has one son named Mark from her previous marriage.

-Beginning in 2016, Phillips branched out further in her animal rescue work and became involved with several elephant rescue organizations.
+Beginning in 2016, she expanded that role by becoming involved with several elephant rescue organizations.
 In the same year she visited Sri Lanka and learned about the inner workings of the organization Embark, whose main focus is street dogs in the island nation.

+In November 2018, The New York Times published an article in which Phillips alleged that Les Moonves sexually assaulted her during the mid-1990s and was attempting to bury the allegations.